kanekop/future-cli/README.md

     - `--milestone`: Set an intermediate goal to track progress
     - When used, these options create a rich, tree-structured output showing your complete action plan

-- **Internationalization (NEW)**: Automatic language detection for a seamless experience:
+- **Internationalization**: Automatic language detection for a seamless experience:
+    - Detects language at page load using multiple methods (URL parameter, saved preference, browser language)
+    - Supports URL parameters: `?lang=ja` or `?lang=en` for direct language selection
+    - Saves language preference in browser for future visits
     - Detects Japanese characters in your input and switches the entire interface to Japanese
-    - All messages, errors, help text, and social sharing are localized
+    - All messages, errors, help text, and social sharing are fully localized
-    - No manual configuration needed—just type in your preferred language
+    - Manual language switching available with `lang [ja|en]` command

 - **Shell Environment Commands**: Standard Unix commands for an authentic terminal experience:
     - `ls`: List files in the current directory
     - `cat <file>`: Display file contents with tab completion support:
         - Type `cat ` and press Tab to see available files
         - Type `cat R` and press Tab to auto-complete to `cat README.md`
-        - `cat boot_future.sh` shows "Permission denied" (the source is protected)
+        - `cat future.sh` shows "Permission denied" (the source is protected)
         - Supports `README.md` and `vision.txt` for reading
     - `clear`: Clear the terminal screen
-    - `pwd`: Print working directory (`/home/future/architect`)
+    - `pwd`: Print working directory (`/home/future/commits`)
     - `whoami`: Display current user (`builder`)
     - `help`: Show available commands